rlivingsus/misc/heart.md

 ## New up top

+### 12.22.21 Called UW Medicine for referral
+-Called 206.598.4615 which is Pulmonary dept. per Pam.
+Location is 1959 NE Pacific St.?
+-Told Pam that I didn't hear back regarding a Lipid test referral and potential shot
+-The notes we're "Lipid clinic referral for rapid advancing coronary disease on maximum medical therapy" -Could not reach Pulmonary dept. so Pam sent a note with my record #U5500229 & Referral #2065983621

 ### 12.21.21 Telecon with Lincoln Smith PAC
 -update my medical and optionally vitamins in mychart\
 -Issues (more hardening or calcification or buildup) could be due to pre-diabetes or genetics.
 Lincoln will reach out to Dr. Penn for an APO or Apple B check.
 Calcification works on the outside and then moves inwards.
 Early stage is soft.\